TatianaOsipova/rsschool-cv/cv.md

 # Work experience

-* I'm in the process of learnig
+* I'm in the process of learning

 # Code example